akintolafemi/autocheck/README.md

 ## Project Name

-AI-Blog
+AUTOCHECK-API

 ## Description

-This project is built using [Nest](https://github.com/nestjs/nest) [Prisma Client](https://www.prisma.io) as the database ORM.
-The chosen database is MySQL, and user authentication is handled with JWT using the RS256 algorithm with private and public keys
+This project is built using [Nest](https://github.com/nestjs/nest) [TypeORM](https://typeorm.io) as the database ORM.
+The chosen database is SQLite, and user authentication is handled with JWT using the RS256 algorithm with private and public keys

 ## Getting Started